 For a solute S distributed between two phases a and b the process Sa = Sb is defined by the distribution law

 in which Ka,b is the distribution ratio (also called the distribution coefficient) and [S]i is the solubility of the solute in the phase.

 Extraction is the chemist's term for using an immiscible solvent to recover a desired product from a liquid solution or solid material.

 In preparative chemistry it is frequently necessary to recover a desired product present in a reaction mixture by extracting it into another liquid in which it is more soluble than the unwanted substances.
 On the laboratory scale this operation is carried out in a separatory funnel as shown here. [image: ransirimal]

-An ingenious apparatus invented by Franz von Soxhlet in 1879 has saved laboratory workers untold hours of drudgery by arranging a siphon ("bypass sidearm" in the illustration) to repeatedly send a quantity of solvent through the sample contained in a cellulose thimble.
+An ingenious apparatus invented by Franz von Soxhlet in 1879 has saved laboratory workers untold hours of drudgery by arranging a siphon ("bypass sidearm" in the illustration) to repeatedly send a quantity of solvent through the sample contained in a porous cellulose thimble.

 The beauty of this glass-blower's delight is that the same initial quantity of solvent is re-used.
-When the solvent is boiled in the blask a the bottom, the hot vapors pass through the "bypass sidearm" up into the condenser at the top, where the condensed liquid then drips down into the reflux column and fills the "extraction tube".
+When the solvent is boiled in the flask a the bottom, the hot vapors pass through the "bypass sidearm" up into the condenser at the top, where the condensed liquid then drips down into the reflux column and fills the "extraction tube".
 When the solvent level level of the upper bend of the "reflux sidearm", it starts a siphon that completely empties the extraction tube, returning the now-enriched solvent to the boiling flask.